The VEG Team

 Adam Grubb – VEG Director

 Adam sometime describes himself as a ‘recovering geek’.
-In the early 2000s he started thinking about energy depletion, and he soon left a career in IT to pursue becoming backwardly mobile.
+In the early 2000s he started thinking more about the climate and energy depletion, and he soon left a career in IT to pursue becoming backwardly mobile.
 He founded the global energy news clearinghouse Energy Bulletin (now Resilience.org) in 2003.
-He got into permaculture in 2004 and helped Dan to get the now global permablitz movement off the ground in 2006, which he’s been active in ever since.
-As part of VEG, he’s now facilitated hundreds of permaculture designs and related workshops.
-He is known as a wild food enthusiast, runs popular edible weed walks, and is co-author with Annie Raser-Rowland of The Weed Forager’s Handbook (Hyland House, 2012) which has helped over 15,000 purchasers get in touch with their inner hunter-gatherer.
-He also considers himself something of an indulgent cheapskate, and helped Annie co-author The Art of Frugal Hedonism: A Guide to Spending Less While Enjoying Everything More (Melliodora, 2016).
-You can hear him on Tuesday nights on Melbourne’s 3RRR hosting the permaculturish-themed show Greening the Apocalypse.
-His teachers have included luminaries such as David Holmgren, Bill Mollison, Darren Doherty, Joel Salatin, Elaine Ingham and many others.
+He got into permaculture in 2004 and helped VEG founder Dan Palmer to get the now global permablitz movement off the ground in 2006.
+After co-founding VEG in 2009, he’s now facilitated hundreds of permaculture designs and related workshops.
+He runs popular edible weed walks, and is co-author with Annie Raser-Rowland of The Weed Forager’s Handbook (Hyland, 2012) and Let’s Eat Weeds (Scribble, 2021).
+An an experienced and talented cheapskate, he also helped Annie co-author The Art of Frugal Hedonism (Melliodora, 2016).
+From 2016 to 2020 he hosted 3RRR’s Greening the Apocalypse.
+His teachers have included David Holmgren, Bill Mollison, Darren Doherty, Joel Salatin, Elaine Ingham and many others.
 He has been a caretaker of permaculture co-founder David Holmgren and Su Dennett’s Melliodora property, and has collaborated with David on his Future Scenarios work.
-He looks after some bees, and lives in a beautiful garden in inner Melbourne known for its prize bananas.

 Notable Ex-Team Members we love and don’t want to take down